Frequently Asked Questions

 - All adults who enter Total Axe must a valid photo ID.
 NO EXCEPTIONS

 - Children 13 and over are welcome before 8pm when accompanied by a parent/guardian.

 - Closed-toe shoes are required for all axe throwers.
 No sandals, flip-flops, etc.

 - Participants may bring their own food and sealed, non-alcoholic beverages

 - No alcohol is permitted on site.
 Anyone who appears intoxicated will be asked to leave.

 - Targets are constructed from 5 boards arranged vertically next to each other.

-- The target contains 5 concentric circles, labeled from 2-6 points.
+- The target contains 5 concentric circles, labeled from 1-6 points.
 Outside of the 5 concentric circles, there are 4 smaller circles labeled with an 8 (the 8-ball), which are only in play on the last throw of each game.
-Throws that land in the boards outside of any circles score 1 point.
+Throws that land in the boards outside of any circles score no points.